-Students who are on academic probation and fail to meet the school's retention standards become ineligible to continue working toward a degree within the school.
+Students who are on academic probation and fail to meet the schools' retention standards become ineligible to continue working toward a degree within the schools.
 Ineligible students who cannot transfer to another program within ASU are designated as disqualified.

 Ineligibility occurs if the probationary student does any of the following: